alexg-axis/advent-of-code/2023/19/README.md

 Sort through all of the parts you've been given; __what do you get if you add together all of the rating numbers for all of the parts that ultimately get accepted?__

+## --- Part Two ---

+Even with your help, the sorting process __still__ isn't fast enough.

+One of the Elves comes up with a new plan: rather than sort parts individually through all of these workflows, maybe you can figure out in advance which combinations of ratings will be accepted or rejected.

+Each of the four ratings (`x`, `m`, `a`, `s`) can have an integer value ranging from a minimum of `1` to a maximum of `4000`.
+Of __all possible distinct combinations__ of ratings, your job is to figure out which ones will be __accepted__.

+In the above example, there are `167409079868000` distinct combinations of ratings that will be accepted.

+Consider only your list of workflows; the list of part ratings that the Elves wanted you to sort is no longer relevant. __How many distinct combinations of ratings will be accepted by the Elves' workflows?__